discourse/mobystash/README.md

   entries that have been sent on to the LogstashWriter, labelled the same as `mobystash_log_entries_read_total`.
-Differences between this counter and `mobystash_log_entries_read_total` can be caused by filtering (filtered log entries are counted by `read_total`, but not `sent_total`), log entries which failed to be processed (due to exception), or nasssssssty bugsssses.
+Differences between this counter and `mobystash_log_entries_read_total` can be caused by filtering and sampling (filtered and sampled log entries are counted by `read_total`, but not `sent_total`), log entries which failed to be processed (due to exception), or nasssssssty bugsssses.

 * **`mobystash_moby_watch_exceptions_total`**: How many exceptions have been raised whilst polling the moby daemon looking for start/stop events.